 We will also give actionable advice on how to balance out the acoustics to make your bar or restaurant space as inviting as possible using upholstery, wall panels, and padding.

-Reining in the noise levels of your bar or restaurant space
+Rising noise levels of bar or restaurant spaces

 If your guests are greeted by a wall of noise they might just turn the other way immediately and walk out.
 Nobody likes trying to enjoy a meal in a restaurant with the acoustics of a swimming pool.